The Department of Home Affairs Role

 What is the connection of Intergate Immigration Service to the Department of Home Affairs?

 The Department of Home Affairs is the body that registers professional immigration practitioners.
-These immigration practitioners are in turn provided by their clients with power of attorneys, to allow them to compile, submit and monitor their permit applications.
+These immigration practitioners are in turn provided by their clients with power of attorneys, to allow them to compile, submit and monitor their visa applications.

 Intergate Immigration are registered immigration practitioners and as such can be mandated by clients to consult, compile, submit and chase permit and visa applications on a world wide basis.